keventmesh/agentic-ai-demo/svc_finance_responder/README.md

       }'
     ```

-5. After running the `curl` command, you should instantly see a new message summary appear in the inbox.
-Click on it to expand and see the full details.
+5. After running the `curl` command, you should instantly see a new message summary.
+Click to expand it, and then click the "Archive" button to see it move to the archived section.